The Florida Sportsman Expo is back at the South Florida Fairgrounds on Oct. 12-13. If you love the outdoors, you do not want to miss this show!

 Everyone can hold a live Burmese, and the Sportsman Channel offers a free drawing (no catches or strings attached!) for a 42-inch flat-screen TV to be given away on both days to a lucky ticket holder.

-Seminars take place at five different stages around the huge civic center including the following presentations and demonstrations:
+Seminars take place at five different stages around the huge exhibition halls by top regional guides and experts.

 Also featured are free lessons at a 100-foot indoor fly-casting pond, a separate Zebco kids’ casting pond with free prizes and face painting, and the Florida Fish & Wildlife Conservation Commission’s 500-gallon saltwater tank.